What you need to know about fragrance families

 The term chypre comes from the French word for the island of Cyprus.
 These fragrances evoke the Mediterranean by contrasting citrus top notes with a warm, woody, mossy base.
 Chypres are one of the tougher fragrance families to define because they can be leathery, smoky, green, or floral.

 Fougere fragrances fall somewhere on the border between woody and fresh.
-Fougere means “fern-like” in French, and, like woody fragrances, fougeres are inspired by scents from nature, but these are typically sweeter, fresher, and less intense than woody fragrances.
+Fougere means “fern-like” in French and, like woody fragrances, fougeres are inspired by scents from nature.
+Though these are typically sweeter, fresher, and less intense than woody fragrances.
 Expect to find notes of lavender, oakmoss, and coumarin.
+This family member is represented by dark green on the fragrance wheel.

 Modern Fragrance Families